Frequently Asked Questions

 What can I order?

-Our shoppers will shop for anything except alcohol, tobacco products and prescription medication.
+Our shoppers will shop for anything in the store with the exception of alcohol, tobacco products, lottery tickets and prescription medication.
 We limit orders to 25 items.
-See our Grocery Shopping Handbook (link) for more information.
+See our Grocery Shopping Handbook for more information.

 Who will deliver my groceries?